MBTA ferry: Lynn

 The Lynn Ferry formerly operated from Lynn Ferry Terminal to Central Wharf.
 Service began on May 19, 2014 with three weekday round trips, as a two-year pilot program funded by the state.
 Fares were $3.50; MBTA Commuter Rail passes from Zone 2 or above were accepted for fares.
 Although the state spent $8.5 million on the terminal and $4.5 million in federal funds was secured for a larger ferry, the service was not run in summer 2016 due to lack of $700,000 in operations funding.
 Service resumed for June–September 2017 with funding from MassDOT, with one daily round trip timed for commuting.
 Fares were doubled to $7, and MBTA passes were not accepted.
 Due to low ridership in 2017 – just 30 daily passengers – the service was not resumed in 2018.

 In May 2023, the MBTA indicated plans to resume Lynn service midyear.
 Service resumed on June 26, 2023 as an MBTA service, intended as mitigation for a temporary closure of the Sumner Tunnel.
 Ten round trips were operated on weekdays, with fares temporarily equal to subway fares during the tunnel closure.
 Service resumed on April 29, 2024, with weekend service added.
+The service was made permanent in 2025.
 In April 2025, Lynn ferry service was temporarily cut to two inbound and one outbound trip per day, with travel time increased from 40 minutes to 90 minutes.
 This was the result of a 10 knot restriction in Broad Sound due to sightings of endangered right whales.